MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

 :::image type="content" source="media/teams-apps-permission-policies.png" alt-text="Screenshot of Teams apps permission policies.":::

-The type of apps to permission are divided into three categories - Microsoft apps, Third-party apps, and Custom apps.
+The types of apps to permission are divided into three categories - Microsoft apps, Third-party apps, and Custom apps.
 Each app category includes the following options for permissions:

 - **Allow all apps** - Users can install and use any app published by your organization in the Teams app store.
 - **Allow specific apps and block all others** - Allow specific apps you want to allow from the Teams app store and all other apps would be blocked.